thermalogic/RustSEUIF97/README_JAVA.md

-# Java Using the Shared Library building from Rust
+# Java Using Shared Libraries Built from Rust

-This document describes two methods for Java to call the Rust shared library, with support for **Windows, Linux, macOS** platforms.
+This document describes two methods for Java to call shared libraries built from Rust, with support for **Windows, Linux, macOS** platforms.

 1. **JNA (Java Native Access)** - Simple and widely compatible
 2. **Panama FFI** - Built-in from Java 22+, more modern approach